snd/hinoki/README.md

 **hinoki will only call the factory function for nodes that you ask for (or that the nodes you ask for depend on) and that have no instance yet.**

-lets provide an instance directly:
+let's provide an instance directly:

 ```javascript
 var container = {